Which city is cheaper, Prague or Kuala Lumpur?

 It rains a lot this time of the year in Kuala Lumpur.
 Kuala Lumpur usually gets more rain in January than Prague.
 Kuala Lumpur gets 239 mm (9.4 in) of rain, while Prague receives 42 mm (1.7 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Kuala Lumpur and Prague.
-Plenty of visitors come to Kuala Lumpur because of the warm tropical climate that lasts throughout the year.
+Warm weather and sunshine bring visitors to Kuala Lumpur year-round.
 Also, most visitors come to Prague for the activities around the city and the natural beauty during these months.

 In the spring, Kuala Lumpur is much warmer than Prague.
-Typically, the spring temperatures in Kuala Lumpur in April are around 28°C (82°F), and Prague is about 10°C (49°F).
+Typically, the spring temperatures in Kuala Lumpur in April average around 28°C (82°F), and Prague averages at about 10°C (49°F).

 Kuala Lumpur usually receives more sunshine than Prague during spring.
 Kuala Lumpur gets 199 hours of sunny skies, while Prague receives 145 hours of full sun in the spring.